joanaz/WTM/markdown/install-and-use-docker.md

 ## Step 6.
 Start an IPython Notebook server

-In this step, we will start an IPython Notebook serving that runs inside the container.
+In this step, we will start an IPython Notebook server that runs inside the container.
 We will then connect to it using a web browser on your laptop.

 **Step 6a)** Start the notebook server.